Encyclopaedia Index

 1 INTMTR,INTRC1,INTRC2,IVRMCO,NAMSP4(5)

-The meanings of all of these quantities are best understood by reading comments at the top of the Fortran file gxprutil.htm ,
+The meanings of all of these quantities are best understood by reading comments at the top of the Fortran file gxprutil.for ,

 as follows